RebornedTwice/elysium/README.md

     > Elysium is one of the largest communities with over 15,000 members in their Discord server.
     > Elysium is constantly being improved and kept up to date.
     > Elysium is fully undetected, so you won't ever get banned using it.
-    > Elysium does not sell or leak your execution logs to anyone.
 ```
 **Terms of Service & Agreements**
 ```